IMMM-SFA/population_gravity/README.md

 The `population_gravity` package uses only **Python 3.3** and up.

 ### Step 1:
-You can install `population_gravity` by running the following from your cloned directory (NOTE: ensure that you are using the desired `python` instance):
+You can install `population_gravity` by running the following from your cloned directory (NOTE: ensure that you are using the desired `pip` instance that matches your Python3 distribution):

-`pip install git+https://github.com/IMMM-SFA/spatial_population_downscaling_model.git --user`
+`pip3 install git+https://github.com/IMMM-SFA/spatial_population_downscaling_model.git --user`

 ### Step 2:
 Confirm that the module and its dependencies have been installed by running from your prompt: